Composition Games for Distributed Systems: the EU Grant games: Main Result: for arbitrary Collaboration Networks

-To prove this theorem we first identify some properties that any winning consortium in the \IMCG\ must have.
+This section shows the main technical result of the paper: The \IMCG\ has SPOA that is equal to exactly 2, regardless of the topology of the CN.
+To prove this, we first identify some properties that any winning consortium in the \IMCG\ must have.
 Throughout, we denote by SOW (Social Optimum Winner) a minimal eligible consortium among all eligible consortia with maximal average value.